a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 ## Waiting and Notifying

+Wait, Noitfy and NotifyAll methods are defined in Object class not in Thread beacause it's the object whose lock is acquired or released while calling wait or notify respectively.
+When a thread enters a synchronized block w.r.t. an object it acquires it's lock.
+Within the thread `run()` method if `wait` is called on the object whose lock this thread is acquired; that lock will be released.
+The thread may again acquire a lock on this object in future when notify will be called from another thread.

+### Wait

+Object wait methods has three variance, one which waits indefinitely for any other thread to call notify or notifyAll method on the object to wake up the current thread.
+Other two variances puts the current thread in wait for specific amount of time before they wake up.

+### notify

+notify method wakes up only one thread waiting on the object and that thread starts execution.
+So if there are multiple threads waiting for an object, this method will wake up only one of them.
+The choice of the thread to wake depends on the OS implementation of thread management.

+### notifyAll

+notifyAll method wakes up all the threads waiting on the object, although which one will process first depends on the OS implementation.

+---

+# BlockingQueue

+`java.util.concurrent.BlockingQueue` is a java Queue that support operations that wait for the queue to become non-empty when retrieving and removing an element, and wait for space to become available in the queue when adding an element.

+Java BlockingQueue interface is part of java collections framework and it’s primarily used for implementing producer consumer problem.
+Java provides several BlockingQueue implementations such as ArrayBlockingQueue, LinkedBlockingQueue, PriorityBlockingQueue, SynchronousQueue etc.

+**Important Methods**
+- `put(E e)`: This method is used to insert elements to the queue.
+If the queue is full, it waits for the space to be available.
+- `E take()`: This method retrieves and remove the element from the head of the queue.
+If queue is empty it waits for the element to be available.

 ---
 # Thread Safety

 A class is thread safe if it behaves correctly when accessed from multiple threads, regardless of the scheduling or